Microbiology and Immunology

 Faculty members of the Microbiology and Immunology graduate program maintain active and productive research programs with special emphasis on infectious disease, microbiology, cancer, and immunology.
 Specific research interests of the faculty include regulation of prokaryotic and eukaryotic gene expression; T cell and NK cell biology; antigen presenting cell function; host response to respiratory, intestinal, and systemic infections; molecular immunology; tumor immunology; vaccine development; regulation and function of cytokines; cancer biology and metastasis.
 Faculty programs are funded by extramural sources including the National Science Foundation, the National Institutes of Health, and the Texas Higher Education Board Advanced Research Program.

 Students may enter the program with a variety of academic backgrounds, providing that they have fulfilled prerequisite courses.
-The graduate training program involves basic courses in microbiology and immunology, molecular biology, biochemistry and advanced courses in selected topics.
+The graduate training program involves basic courses in microbiology and immunology, molecular biology, biochemistry, physiology, pharmacology, as well as advanced courses in selected topics.
 Students participate in seminars and discussion of current research and receive extensive training in techniques of contemporary microbiology, molecular biology and immunology.
 Utilizing state of the art technologies, students perform original, publishable research and present their research findings at national and international scientific meetings.
 Approximately two years are required to complete the Master of Science degree while the Doctor of Philosophy degree is typically completed in approximately five years.

 Graduates with advanced degrees find employment in higher education, industry and government agencies.

 Advancement to Doctoral Candidacy